joshwarecom/joshwarecom.github.com/me-en.md

 He is a once-and-future PhD candidate in Constructive Theology and Homiletics who is a coder by day for a living and a hacker by night for life.

-This site is one of his ongoing experiments with the intersectionality of faith and information technology.
+This site hosts ongoing experiments with the intersectionality of faith and information technology.